 Chapter 8:

-These Fated Threads
+These Fated Threads: Volume 1

-Before anything was explained messengers had been sent to the other parts of Moana Mau’u, but a council had been called within the village and was buzzing with tension.
 According to Rune it would be almost a fortnight before the earliest reinforcements would arrive, in that time there was a strong likelihood the village would be attacked; but worse than that it would give the kingdom of Luvall more of a chance to dig their heels in.
-And so less than two hours after it had been discovered, a decision had been made.
+And so less than two hours after the banner had been discovered, a decision had been made.

 They would have to strike first.

-Rune would head out first with a small battalion of warriors holding the line of defence at the village.
-He came home with such fervour that it was almost like seeing a completely different person from the jovial, carefree one she’d met just a few days ago.
-But he spoke as if he were going alone, and so Midori voiced the thought that jumped into her mind.
+Rune would head out on his own as a battalion of warriors would stand guard around the village.
+He came back with such fervour that it was almost like seeing a completely different person from the jovial, carefree man she’d met just a few days ago, now he was focused and determined.

 “I’m coming with you.”

-“It will be dangerous, Midori.”
+“It will be dangerous, Midori.
+I can't put-”

 “It’s dangerous here too!
 You just said it.
 But… with you I’ll at least feel a bit safer.”

-“Alright…I know better than to argue when someone has that look in her eyes,” he smiled at her before returning to packing what they would need.
+“Alright, alright…I know better than to argue when someone has that look in her eyes,” he smiled at her before returning to packing what they would need.

 Before they set out Gilya brought Midori a gift.